 - A Sunday Forum is offered for adults in the worship area.
 Every week a new topic is presented and many guest speakers are invited from the community to lead relevant and interesting discussions in a casual, relaxed atmosphere.
 You are welcome to bring your coffee & donuts/cookies to the Forums.

 Children are welcome in worship.
-Our nursery is staffed and open for families to use.
+Our nursery is staffed most Sundays from September to May, but always open for families to use.

 We also offer “busy bags” for children in the hallway across from the church office.